TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/FluidTemplates/Index.rst

 Fluid Templates
 ===============

-Before we describe how the static files discussed in the previous section :ref :`design-template` can be converted into Fluid templates, we should understand what *Fluid* is and what the main ideas behind this powerful rendering engine are.
+Before we describe how the static files discussed in the previous section :ref:`design-template` can be converted into Fluid templates, we should understand what *Fluid* is and what the main ideas behind this powerful rendering engine are.
 It is important to point out that the following section is just a quick introduction.
 Further details about Fluid can be found at the `project